TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-6.md

 ![gini-impurity-example-dataset-imperfect-split](gini-impurity-example-dataset-imperfect-split.svg)

 if we consider the right side of the splitting line as our sample space and therefore there are six "events", five of them being that the example is green and one of them being that the example is blue, thus the color(class) of a example become a random variable that have two values.
-As we can see that if we randomly pick one example out form the sample space, the probability of this example being blue is $p(blue)=1/6$ while the probability of this example being green is $p(green)=5/6$, much greater than the former, so there is no much surprise if we pick one out and find it green since the probability is high while if we find it blue, it might be a little surprise since the probablity is so low.
+As we can see that if we randomly pick one example out form the sample space, the probability of this example being blue is $p(blue)=1/6$ while the probability of this example being green is $p(green)=5/6$, much greater than the former, so there is no much surprise if we pick one out and find it green since the probability is high while if we find it blue, it might be a little surprise since the probability is so low.

 So, in intuition, a event is less surprising if it is more likely to happen.
 Based on this intuition, we introduce the self information (or information content, "surprisal", which is also a random variable) of one single event $x$ as: